cloudnative-pg/cloudnative-pg/docs/src/logging.md

 ## PGAudit logs

-Cloud Native PostgreSQL has transparent and native support for [PGAudit](https://www.pgaudit.org/) on PostgreSQL clusters.
+CloudNativePG has transparent and native support for [PGAudit](https://www.pgaudit.org/) on PostgreSQL clusters.

 All you need to do is add the required `pgaudit` parameters to the `postgresql`